niklasfrykholm/tech-summit-2016/stingray-101.md

 ## Intended Audience & Prerequisites

-This talk is intended for anyone who is interested in learning more about game engine technology or are interested in using parts of the Stingray technology for their own projects.
+This talk is intended for anyone who is interested in learning more about game engine technology or in using parts of Stingray for their own projects.

 ## Presentation Outline